-(G) Services Provided By The Contractor and/or Traffic Signal Equipment Supplier or State.

-(1) The Contractor and/or Traffic Signal Equipment Supplier shall will be responsible for the following:

-(a) making all splices and connections in the pullboxes and cabinet locations pertaining to signal heads, pedestrian buttons, vehicle detectors, preemption detectors, and intertie circuits.

-(b) installing and programming the Controller Timings and Conflict Monitor Cards.

-(c) aligning and taping the Programmed Visibility Heads.

-(d) Performing documented factory testing according to CALTRANS requirements for each controller and cabinet before leaving the factory.
+- (G) Services Provided By The Contractor and/or Traffic Signal Equipment Supplier or State. - (1) The Contractor and/or Traffic Signal Equipment Supplier shall be responsible for the following: - (a) making all splices and connections in the pullboxes and cabinet locations pertaining to signal heads, pedestrian buttons, vehicle detectors, preemption detectors, and intertie circuits. - (b) installing and programming the Controller Timings and Conflict Monitor Cards.
+The initial timing plan shall be developed by the traffic signal supplier and approved by the Engineer. - (c) aligning and taping the Programmed Visibility Heads. - (d) Perform documented factory testing according to CALTRANS requirements for each controller and cabinet before leaving the factory.
 Dry-store the controller assemblies at its site.
 Do a second documented diagnostic testing procedure.
 If passed, cycle the controller assembly through 8 vehicle phases and 4 pedestrian phases for 120 continuous hours before field installation.

-Testina and documented validation includes controller, cabinet output and input, C1/C2/C20 operations, load switches, detector cards, dc cards, modems, flash condition, time source, preemption system, and conflict monitor.
-The Contractor shall have all necessary testing hardware and software to perform an accurate and dependable test and validation of the output signal displays, controller and cabinet functions, and conflict monitor certification.
-Submit a testing plan and procedure to the Department of Transportation, Highways Division for acceptance before starting any tests.
+Testing and documented validation includes controller, cabinet output and input, C1/C2/C20 operations. load switches, detector cards, dc cards, modems, flash condition, time source, preemption system, and conflict The Contractor shall have all necessary testing monitor. hardware and software to perform an accurate and dependable test and validation of the output signal displays, controller and cabinet functions, and conflict monitor Submit a testing plan and procedure to DTS certification. for acceptance before starting any tests.
 The Engineer will consider any controller assembly or auxiliary equipment which fails within 30 calendar days after field installation as defective.
 Replace with a new controller assembly or auxiliary equipment within five calendar days instead of repairing.
-The Engineer will bill the Contractor any cost incurred by the Department of Transportation, Highways Division for any malfunction repairs due to controller assembly or auxiliary equipment failure during the 30-day interval
+The Engineer will bill the Contractor any cost incurred by DTS for any malfunction repairs due to controller assembly or auxiliary equipment failure during the 30-day interval.

-(e) Installing the controller assembly at the field site which includes installing anchor bolts, sealers, grouting, rerouting existing cables, extending power cables, ground wires, signal cables, and all other adjustments to the base, conduits, and cabinet for a fully-operational system. (f) Removing existing cabinets and deliver to a Highways Division designated storage facility on Kauai.

-(2) The State shall be responsible for inspecting the traffic signal during construction.

-(3) With the above work, the Contractor shall be responsible for the following:

-(a) Furnish and deliver the controller equipment to a location specified by the Engineer for testing.

-(b) After the testing, load and transport the controller equipment to the construction site and install in place.

-(c) Arrange for phases of work with the appropriate agency or as specified by the Engineer.

-(d) give at least three days of advance notice to the appropriate County agency when phases of the work requires the services of that agency.

-(H) Restoring Pavements and Other improvements.
+- (e) Install the controller assembly at the field site which includes installing anchor bolts, sealers, grouting, rerouting existing cables, extending power cables, ground wires, signal cables, and all other adjustments to the base, conduits, and cabinet for a fully-operational system. - (f) Remove existing cabinets and deliver to a DTS designated storage facility in Honolulu. - (2) The State shall be responsible for inspecting the traffic signal during construction. - (3) With the above work, the Contractor shall be responsible for the following: - (a) Furnish and deliver the controller equipment to a location specified by the Engineer for testing. - (b) After testing, load and transport the controller equipment to the construction site and install in place. - (c) Arrange for phases of work with the appropriate agency or as specified by the Engineer. - (d) give at least three days of advance notice to the appropriate agency when phases of the work requires the services of that agency. - (H) Restoring Pavements and Other Improvements.
 Restore the existing pavements and other improvements such as driveways, sidewalks, curbs and gutters disturbed by excavation to their original condition according to the contract.
 Materials used for restoration work shall be equal to or better in quality than the materials the Contractor will replace, and matching in thickness, texture, and color whenever applicable.
-The grades of the restored surfaces shall conform to the existing grades.
+The grades of the restored surfaces shall conform to the existing grades. - (I) Warranty.

-(I) Warranty.
 Materials and equipment installed for permanent construction shall be new.
 The contract contemplates the use of first-class material and equipment throughout the performance of the contract.